What you need to know about dengue fever

 • Do not use NSAIDs either.
 This means no Advil/Ibuprofen.

 • Lots of Nuun tablets and rehydration salts.
+I use NormaLyte for my electrolytes.

 • Following the infection, I found going on a low-inflammation diet or auto-immune protocol diet very helpful.
 Please see my post about chronic pain for more.